allmhuran/cdcx/README.md

 Extensions to improve performance and developer experience when working SQL Server Change Data Capture.

+# What it does

+CDCX provides an alternative to using the microsoft `fn_cdc_get_all_changes...` and `fn_cdc_get_net_changes...` functions when reading data from change data capture.

+The CDCX implementation is significantly faster than the microsoft implementation (about 2 times faster for small data sets, and at least 5 faster for large data sets).

+It also provides a much more convenient way of specifying the "columns you care about".
+With the microsoft implementation you must `fn_cdc_is_bit_set(fn_cdc_get_column_ordinal

 # Installation

 cdcx_setup.sql creates a "library" of objects in a database and schema of your choosing.\